cresset-template/cresset/README.md

 # [[Optional]]: Fill in these configurations manually if the defaults do not suffice.

-# NVIDIA GPU Compute Capability (CCA) values may be found at https://developer.nvidia.com/cuda-gpus
+# NVIDIA GPU Compute Capability (CCC) values may be found at https://developer.nvidia.com/cuda-gpus
-CCA=8.6              # Compute capability.
-CCA=8.6 for RTX3090.
+CCC=8.6              # Compute capability.
+CCC=8.6 for RTX3090.
-# CCA='8.6+PTX'      # The '+PTX' enables forward compatibility.
-Multiple CCAs can also be specified.
+# CCC='8.6+PTX'      # The '+PTX' enables forward compatibility.
+Multiple CCCs can also be specified.
-# CCA='7.5 8.6+PTX'  # Visit https://pytorch.org/docs/stable/cpp_extension.html for details.
+# CCC='7.5 8.6+PTX'  # Visit https://pytorch.org/docs/stable/cpp_extension.html for details.

 # Used only if building PyTorch from source (`BUILD_MODE=include`).
 # The `*_TAG` variables are used only if `BUILD_MODE=include`.
 No effect otherwise.